PaprikaChen/cs283-f24-assignments/HelloUnity/README.md

   When attack (by fireballs), there is sound effect to notice the player, because player may be in the middle of reading a letter.
   The Minion will not really run into the player (overlap), but keep one step away for the purpose of attacking and clear view.
   The Minion will stop attacking/following when it is during the daytime/the player returns to the home area.

+- **Health System**:

+  The player has 4 hearts initially, and will lose 1 heart if being hit by the fireball from the ghost, can recover 1 heart if collecting a mushroom.
+  If the player is dead, they will be reborn at the start of the maze.
+  UI: shows and updates the current heart count simultaneously.
+  Health System: HealthSystem.cs  Has public update heart functions, also handles updating heart UI and die functions(returning to the reborn spot)
+  Attacked: AttackTrigger.cs      performs 1 heart damage when the fireball is collided into the player

 - **Bus Transportation with Button**: